chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 We calculate the autocovarince of the Z-position with increasing lag-time and perform a least-squares-fit to the log of the resulting decay curve to obtain tau(Z).
 This process is repeated over separate slices of the full trajectory to obtain an average tau(Z) value per window.

-If you ran 06_Prod.in for the full 30ns, with istep1=1 then the final output distance file will have 15000000 entries (i.e. a Z-position for every 0.002 ps step).
+If you ran 06_Prod.in for the full 30ns, with istep1=1, then the final output distance file will have 15000000 entries (i.e. a Z-position for every 0.002 ps step).

 We use a 1 ns window for the fit, with 1 ns lag.
 This corresponds to 500000 samples of the Z-position per fit.
 The script auto_covar.py loads in a prod_dist.dat file, takes the window sample size (500000) and time-step between samples (0.002 ps) plus the option to skip every nth sample.
 With the -v option you can chose to write out the autocovariance curves (0 off / 1 on).
 The script then calculates the autocovariance curve per 1 ns window (using 1 ns lag), fits the log of the autocovariance to obtain tau(Z) which is then coverted to the D(Z) value with the above formula.
-The average D(Z) over all fits is reported.
+The average D(Z) over all fits is reported (cm^2/s).

 Since we have 30 ns of data with 1 ns window, there are a total of 29 fits.
 You can view each autocovariance curve using the -v 1 option to print these out.
 An example plot is shown below for the z=32 A window.
+>./auto_covar.py -i prod_dist.dat -w 500000 -t 0.002 -skip 0 -v 0

 ![Alt text](/figures/autocov_32.0.png?raw=true "Optional Title")

 If you try auto_covar.py using -skip 0 you will notice it is extremely slow.
 In reality we only need every 10-100 samples.
 Try using every 10 or every 100 yourself and compare results:
 >./auto_covar.py -i prod_dist.dat -w 500000 -t 0.002 -skip 100 -v 0

 To obtain diffusion values for every window, you can use the script get_diffusion.sh.
 Again, you may need to correct the file paths.
->./get_diffusion > diffusion_out.dat
+>./get_diffusion > all_diffusion_values.out

 **Note:** For windows near z=0, fitting of the autocovariance curves can be problematic.
 If a tau(Z) value is unrealistically large (above a threshold) this fit is rejected.
 You may obtain fewer corr.dat files at windows near the bilayer center.